Crazy Horse: Controversy over his death

 McGillycuddy, who treated Crazy Horse after he was stabbed, wrote that Crazy Horse "died about midnight."
 According to military records, he died before midnight, making it September 5, 1877.

 John Gregory Bourke's memoir of his service in the Indian wars, On the Border with Crook, describes a different account of Crazy Horse's death.
 He based his account on an interview with Crazy Horse's rival, Little Big Man, who was present at Crazy Horse's arrest and fatal wounding.
 The interview took place over a year after Crazy Horse's death.
 Little Big Man said that, as Crazy Horse was being escorted to the guardhouse, he suddenly pulled two knives from under his blanket and held one in each hand.
 One knife was reportedly fashioned from an army bayonet.
 Little Big Man, standing behind him, seized Crazy Horse by both elbows, pulling his arms up behind him.
 As Crazy Horse struggled, Little Big Man lost his grip on one elbow, and Crazy Horse drove his own knife deep into his own lower back.
 The guard stabbed Crazy Horse with his bayonet in the back, who then fell and surrendered to the guards.

 When Bourke asked about the popular account of the guard bayoneting Crazy Horse first, Little Big Man said that the guard had thrust with his bayonet, but that Crazy Horse's struggles resulted in the guard's thrust missing entirely and lodging his bayonet into the frame of the guardhouse door.
 Little Big Man said that in the hours immediately following Crazy Horse's wounding, the camp commander had suggested the story of the guard being responsible to hide Little Big Man's role in the death of Crazy Horse and avoid any inter-clan reprisals.

 Little Big Man's account is questionable; it is the only one of 17 eyewitness sources (from Lakota, US Army, and "mixed-blood" individuals) that fails to attribute Crazy Horse's death to a soldier at the guardhouse.
 The author Thomas Powers cites various witnesses who said Crazy Horse was fatally wounded when his back was pierced by a guard's bayonet.

 The identity of the soldier responsible for the bayoneting of Crazy Horse is also debated.
 Only one eyewitness account actually identifies the soldier as Private William Gentles.
-Historian Walter M. Camp circulated copies of this account to individuals who had been present who questioned the identity of the soldier and provided two additional names.
-To this day, the identification remains questioned.
+Historian Walter M. Camp circulated copies of this account to individuals who had been present who questioned the identity of the soldier and provided two additional names, yet this account is still considered questionable by modern historians.